rrag/react-stockcharts/CONTRIBUTING.md

 #### Help needed

-[ ] Server side rendering example with svg
+- [ ] Server side rendering example with svg, integrate with a raster and create a `.png` for a chart which is rendered on the server
-[ ] Create an extensible api for indicators, refactor sma, ema into that extensible api [ ] Create new indicators as overlays for
+- [ ] Create an extensible api for indicators, refactor sma, ema into that extensible api
+- [ ] Create new indicators as overlays for
-    [ ] Bollinger bands
+    - [ ] Bollinger bands
-[ ] Create new indicators as charts for (like MACD)
+- [ ] Create new indicators as charts for (like MACD)
-    [ ] Stocastics
+    - [ ] Stocastics
-    [ ] Relatove Strength Index
+    - [ ] Relatove Strength Index